 - Centre for Applied Marine Sciences, Bangor University (Lewis Le Vay)

-In addition to the Member organisations of MSFOMA, the Association can invite specialist Advisors to its meetings.
+In addition to the organisations named specifically in its Articles, the Association can invite specialist Advisors to its meetings.

 All Members, Observers and Advisors are required to observe the “Nolan Principles” of public life (available here) and to declare any interests that they may have in agenda items prior to the start of any meetings.

-The attendance by members, observers and advisors at all MSFOMA meetings is recorded in the minutes of Association meetings, which can be found here.
+The attendance by Members, Directors, Observers and Advisors at all MSFOMA meetings is recorded in the minutes of Association meetings, which can be found here.